henry-leo/Patpat/README.md

 Result files store in ```patpat_envs/result/<task_uuid>```, you can find ```<task_uuid>``` by ```m.config```

-In its current version, Patpat supports both PRIDE and iProX databases.
+In its current version, Patpat supports both PRIDE, iProX and MassIVE databases.
 In addition, Patpat is an extensible framework and users are encouraged to extend it with databases of interest to Patpat or to build their processes.

 For more information, see the [Wiki](https://github.com/henry-leo/Patpat/wiki).